Daemon Mode

 |---|---|

-Open files in an existing session without attaching to it.
-If no session is running, one is started and the client attaches interactively:
+Open files in a running daemon without attaching to it.
+If no daemon is running, one is started and the client attaches interactively:

-# Open file in current directory session (use "." for session name)
+# Open file in the current directory's daemon (use "." for the name)

 # Open file at specific line and column